 No. Both onions and bell peppers lose their crunchiness when you freeze them, which means you’ll get a soggy salsa.

-You CAN though, freeze mango.
-Follow the same tutorial that I wrote for how to freeze strawberries.
-Let the frozen mango thaw completely before making the salsa!
+You CAN freeze mango, though.
+Follow this tutorial for how to freeze strawberries.
+Let the frozen mango thaw completely before making the salsa.

 You definitely have 3-5 days in the fridge thanks to the acid from both the lime juice and orange juice.
 The fruit MIGHT start to ferment after that, so use the smell test to gauge whether or not it’s still good!